 Given that certain corporations have patented life in the form of their genetically modified corn and soybean seeds, they have been successful in making it illegal for farmers to clean and reuse the seed.

 This is a practice that has been going on for thousands of years, but now farmers are forced to buy new seed every planting season.
-This is a very emotional and litigous issue that is covered in more detail in the page on genetically modified crops.

 With so few remaining slaughterhouses, they should be so frequently inspected that there would never be a case of tainted meat hitting the market yet the incidences are increasing.